rjonnal/looky/README.md

 #### Beeps

 To configure **looky** to beep when the target moves, set `config.beep` to the location of a wav audio file.
 Two are included in `/data/wavs`.
+Set `config.beep = None` to silence looky.

 #### Dead leaves configuration